Updated: Sep 15

 I'm afraid to lose my job after reporting my injury.
 Can I get fired by my employer?

 When you assume the accident was caused by your employment, it is illegal for your employer to threaten or dismiss you for getting a job injury or filing a worker's compensation claim.
 In your case, it is also unlawful for your employer to discipline or fire co-workers who testify.
 This kind of discrimination is forbidden by the California Labor Code (section 132a).
-You should immediately consult with an employment discrimination lawyer.
+You should immediately consult with a California employment discrimination lawyer.

 Both the Federal Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA) state that if you need time off for a severe medical condition, an employer of 50 or more workers typically must let you take unpaid leave for up to 12 weeks without losing your work.